kendraio/kendraio-adapter/README.md

 The Adapter methodology is in its early stages and under active development.
 For now, the presence of an Adapter within this repo is a starting point towards a more meaningful integration with the Kendraio ecosystem.
 It will be a place to store configuration related to how a particular service is accessed, the features provided by a service, and the data formats and schemas supported by the service.

 ## How to create an Adapter

+**NB:** This information relates to the previous iteration of adapter config, and needs updating once the new adapter format has been finalised.

 ### Step 1: Fork the repo